 We are pleased to report that our drinking water is safe and meets all federal and state requirements.
-If you have any questions about this report or concerning your water utility, please contact Town Hall at (406) 777-5293.
-Glenn Bies and Cody Anderson are our certified operators with 33 and five years of experience respectively.
-They attend periodic training sessions to meet continuing education requirements.
-The most recent training course they attended was in May of last year.
+If you have any questions about this report or concerning your water utility, please contact Town Hall at (406) 777-5271 ext 104.
+Cody Anderson is our certified operator with six years of experience.
+He attends periodic training sessions to meet continuing education requirements.
+The most recent training course he attended was in March of last year.